Volunteer to Serve on a Division Committee

 • Website editor: Maintain and update the Division's website (using Wagtail) once a month.

-Programs Committee
+Resources & Programs Committee*

 Busiest period: Consistent with peaks of higher activity around large events (i.e., NPC, Women's History Month)

-Example volunteer activities:
+Example volunteer tasks:

-• Book Club support/manager: Work with members to identify books; facilitate and lead discussions; communicate with members.
+• Book Club support/manager: Work with members to identify books; schedule, facilitate and lead discussions; communicate with members.

 • Coffee Breaks support/manager: Identify and schedule guests;